binkdewildt/binkdewildt/README.md

 ### Hi there 👋

-I'm Bink de Wildt, a junior developer located in Leiden - The Netherlands.
+I'm Bink de Wildt, a junior developer located near Leiden - The Netherlands.
 You might want to take a look at <a href="https://www.binkdewildt.com">my website</a> aswell, you can find more information there.

 <!--